gavstrik/Paper_canteen_dilemma/README.md

 - images/ - screenshots from the experiments
 - plots/ - figures generated in the paper
 - Data/ - anonymized data files
+- python/ - scripts for generating the plots